What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 While SB 447 introduces several technical changes to permitting processes, its real impact will be felt in how local governments manage timelines, communication, and day-to-day operations.

 The law raises expectations around both speed and accountability, requiring jurisdictions to operate with greater consistency and less margin for delay.
-In particular, three areas will have an outsized impact on how permitting departments function.
+Several areas will have an outsized impact on how permitting departments function.

 Public Permit Tracking Will Make Permitting Fully Transparent

-- Search by permit number, address, or parcel ID
+- Searchable by permit number, address, or parcel ID

 - Permit status